Here is a fun Q&A With LA Hair‘s Anthony Pazos!

 A: It’s ok to be honest with your stylist.
 If you’re not happy, talk to them about it.
 I know for me, at the end of the day, I want nothing more than for my clients to be happy.
 On the other end of that, I know some people don’t want to be happy.
 But remember you are paying, so be honest…and fair.
 Most of us want you to be happy!
 Know that even hair stylists have bad days every so often.
 Doing hair is an art form, you want the energy to be right.
 Make sure that you are doing your best to bring good energy to infect your stylist with that positivity!
 Not that it is your job, but it helps!

-Q: I’m in my 40s with thick curly hair, how can I keep a fresh look?
+Q: I have thick curly hair, how can I keep a fresh look?

 Q: What about when it comes to hair color?